wjgilmore/dreamfactory-book/docs/chapter05.md

 ## Video-based Learning

-If video-based learning is more your style, check out the ~12 minute Youtube video we created which walks
+If video-based learning is more your style, check out the ~12 minute Youtube video we created which walks you through the configuration and access process:

 <iframe width="672" height="378" src="https://www.youtube.com/embed/z-K2VeFaGRQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>